 Instructions

-- Heat the olive oil in a large skillet (or pan with a lid) over medium-high until shimmering but not smoking.
-Lower the heat to medium and add the onions, garlic and chopped jalapeno peppers.
-Cook for 4 to 5 minutes stirring regularly (do not let the garlic burn, if needed adjust heat).
+- Sauté the aromatics.
+Set a large skillet (or pan with a lid) over medium-high heat, and add the olive oil.
+Once it begins to shimmer, add the onions, garlic, and chopped jalapeno peppers.
+Cook for 4 to 5 minutes, stirring regularly (do not let the garlic burn; if needed, adjust the heat).

-- Add the crushed tomatoes and water.
+- Add the tomatoes and simmer.
+Add the crushed tomatoes and water.
 Stir to combine.
-Add the tomato slices on top.
-Bring to a boil, then turn the heat to low and cover most of the way (leave a little opening at the top).
+Place the tomato slices on top.
+Bring to a boil, then reduce the heat to low and cover most of the way with a lid.
 Let the okra simmer on low heat for 20 to 25 minutes or until the okra has softened.
-Uncover and add juice of ½ lime (more to your liking).
+Uncover and add the juice of 1/2 lime (more to your liking).

-- Remove from heat and serve over rice or with warm pita bread.
+- Enjoy.
+Remove from heat and serve over rice or with warm pita bread.

 Notes